madeindjs/portfolio/_i18n/en/_posts/2019-06-20-express-typescript.markdown

 {"id":1,"fromId":"1","toId":"2","updatedAt":"2019-06-18T11:22:10.439Z","createdAt":"2019-06-18T11:22:10.439Z"}
 ```

 Perfect!
-Sequelize allow you to do many things so I suggest you to take a look at [their documentation](http://docs.sequelizejs.com/manual/associations.html).
+Sequelize allows you to do many things so I suggest you to take a look at [their documentation](http://docs.sequelizejs.com/manual/associations.html).

 ## Draw the graph

 Now we'll use our model to draw a graph.
-To do that, using [Mermaid.js][mermaid] who generate beautiful graph from plan text definitions.
-A valid definition look something like this:
+To do that, use [Mermaid.js][mermaid] who generates a beautiful graph from plan text definitions.
+A valid definition looks something like this:

 ```mermaid
 graph TD;